novacbn/svelte-markc/README.md

 # svelte-markc

-> NOTE: Current README is for not-published in-development version, see [v0.0.3 README.md](https://github.com/novacbn/svelte-markc/blob/f54703e3f182b800587bb8905a1cb89fa988e5f2/README.md) instead!
+> NOTE: This package is under development, and considered alpha-state.
+Please be aware there might be future breakage!

 ## Description